 1. Find a comfy place on your hard drive to create a Slippi Working folder.
 I created a slippi folder inside my Videos folder, but if you prefer working on your Desktop then a slippi folder located there is fine too.

 2. Follow this link, copy/paste the entire script into a new .txt file, save it in your working folder, then rename the entire file — including the extension — to ‘getSlippiCombos.js’ without the apostrophes.
-This is the script that will dictate what gameplay moments we clip with each replay file.
+If you’re having trouble copy/pasting, consider clicking the ‘Raw’ option in the upper left to be taken to a page that exclusively presents the code, then press ‘control-a’ to easily highlight it all.

 We should now have something similar to this: